Rfam/rfam-docs/docs/source/building-families.rst

 also be present in the full  alignment.

 As of Rfam 12.0, we no longer automatically generate full alignments for each Rfam family.
-You may download the Rfam CM and generate your own alignments.
+You may download the Rfam CM and generate your own alignments using Infernal.

 Family annotation
 -----------------